diarmidmackenzie/aframe-game-tutorial/lessons/Lesson1.md

 ### This Lesson's New Tool

-Each lesson will begin by introducting a new tool.
+Each lesson will begin by introducing a new tool.

 Our first tool is a text editor, which can be used to create and edit plain text files locally on your computer.